briandipalma/custom-elements-hack-day/README.md

 What's in it for me?
 --------------------

 Currently developers use the DOM as view scaffolding.
-Custom Elements have several advantages over that approach though.
+Custom Elements have several advantages over that approach.
 Custom Elements allow clear semantics.
 It's easy to understand the mapping between elements and GUI component code.
 They result in a cleaner and clearer DOM structure.

 The browser treats them as native elements.
 This means the browser can use them in its DOM methods.